openframeworks/ofSite/_documentation/types/ofStyle.markdown

 _description: _

-smoothing variable contanins the information about if smoothing effect is activated or not.
+smoothing variable contains the information about if smoothing effect is activated or not.